-Classic nordic boots are flexible to accommodate coming up onto your forefoot when striding forward, and have a great deal of lateral stiffness in the sole for stability.
+Classic nordic boots have flexible upper materials to accommodate coming up onto your forefoot when striding forward, and laterally stiff soles to keep your feet stable.

-They lack the high, stiff cuff that makes skate skiing boots effective at pushing off ski edges, though some models of boots, called Combi Boots, have a removable cuff if you’d like to use one pair of boots for both styles.
+While classic boots don’t have the high, stiff cuff that makes skate skiing boots effective at pushing off ski edges, some models of boots, called Combi Boots, have a removable cuff if you’d like to use one pair of boots for both styles.

 Nearly all classic and skate boots feature a zip-up gaiter over the laces to prevent snow and ice from getting into them, as well as some level of insulation to stave off the cold.
 They also feature molded, internal heel counters to provide rear foot stability.
 Their soles are either plastic or carbon, depending on the purpose of the boot (styles for racing need to be stiffer and lighter and use carbon, while recreational styles use more flexible plastic).